Port Aransas is a casual beach town on the north end of Mustang Island, a barrier island off the Texas Gulf Coast near Corpus Christi.

 Rehabilitating birds and sea turtles in Port Aransas are cared for at the Amos Rehabilitation Keep (ARK) which is part of the University of Texas at Austin Marine Science Institute.

-Rescued birds and sea turtles often arrive at the rehabilitation center with life threatening injuries.
+Rescued birds and sea turtles often arrive at the rehabilitation center with issues that keep them from living a healthy life.
 These animals will undergo a variety of surgeries.
 From removing ingested fishing hooks to repairing fins deeply cut by fishing nets.
 ARK cares for these animals until they are ready to return to the wild.

 9. Live Music